 How to Implement Job Site Security

-The Different Types of Access Control Systems
+Types of Access Control Systems

-Another type of access control system is the biometric system.
-These systems use physical or behavioral characteristics, such as facial recognition cameras, fingerprints or palm scans, to verify someone's identity.
-Biometric access control systems are more secure than password-based systems and cannot get "lost" or fall into the wrong hands, we call it Bonafide Accountability.
-Each scan can check & record: fever, compliance requirements, time in / out, location and other parameters your facility may require.
+Biometric systems use physical or behavioral characteristics, including facial recognition cameras, fingerprints or palm scans, to gain access.
+They are not only more secure but can also collect valuable data.
+Our software is completely customizable for time | attendance | payroll | and keeping employees with expired certifications off the project, helping you avoid major fines.
+Even better than key fobs that can get "lost" or fall into the wrong hands, we call it "Bonafide Accountability".
+Each scan can check & record: fever, compliance requirements, time in / out, location and any other parameters your facility will benefit from.

-How to Choose the Right Access Control System for Your Business
+How to Choose the Right System

 Why Biometric Access Control is the Future of Security